Skip to main content

 • Supports the development of sophisticated models of biological and environmental processes by leveraging EMSL’s data repository.
 These models include but are not limited to electronic structure methods (quantum chemistry), classical molecular dynamics, continuum models, systems biology and metabolic models, and bioinformatics.

-• Offers a suite of web services for visualization and analysis of ‘omics and environmental data (FREDA and P-Mart), cloud orchestration capabilities, and our 0.93 petaflop high-performance parallel computing system (Tahoma).
-EMSL’s data repository offers large-scale, long-term storage (housed in a 30+ PB storage archive, Aurora) and can create DOIs for data sets when they are made public.
+• Includes our 0.93 petaflop scientific computing resource system (Tahoma) and EMSL’s data repository—large-scale, long-term storage (housed in an 80+ PB storage archive, Aurora) and can create DOIs for datasets when they are made public.

 Research in action